 Concentration of risk.
 We are exposed to risks associated with clients who represent a significant portion of total revenues.
-For the three months ended March 31, 2017 and 2016, respectively, we had the following client revenue concentration:
+For the six months ended June 30, 2017 and 2016, respectively, we had the following client revenue concentration:

 2017 2016

 Location Revenue Revenue

-Client A North America 14.6% 14.2%
+Client A North America 14.1% 14.0%

 We are also exposed to risks associated with the expiration of our patents.
-In 2015, domestic and international patents for two of our products expired, which accounted for approximately \$1,421,231 or 41% of our revenue for the three months ended March 31, 2017.
-However, we assumed an agreement between the previous owner of these patents and a competitor of ours that prohibits any similar product offerings based on these expired patents until March 2023.
+In 2015, domestic and international patents for two of our products expired, which accounted for approximately \$3,141,418 or 44% of our revenue for the six months ended June 30, 2017, as compared to \$2,880,782 or 48% of our revenue for the six months ended June 30, 2016.
+We continue to generate higher revenue from these products despite the expiration of the underlying patents.
 As a result, we do not expect the expiration of these patents to have a significant adverse impact on our financial statements.

 Operating lease.
 In February 2014, we entered into a lease (the "Spencer Lease") for a new corporate office with an unrelated third party.
-The five-year Spencer Lease is for a building approximately 24,000 square feet, which is comprised of approximately 16,000 square feet of office space and 8,000 square feet of warehouse space.
+The five-year Spencer Lease is for an approximately 24,000 square foot space, which is comprised of approximately 16,000 square feet of office space and 8,000 square feet of warehouse space.
 The property is located in Las Vegas, Nevada.